Don DeLillo: Plays

 Since 1979, in addition to his novels and occasional essays, DeLillo has been active as a playwright.
-To date, DeLillo has written five major plays: The Engineer of Moonlight (1979), The Day Room (1986), Valparaiso (1999), Love Lies Bleeding (2006), and, most recently, The Word For Snow (2007).
+To date, he has written five major plays: The Engineer of Moonlight (1979), The Day Room (1986), Valparaiso (1999), Love Lies Bleeding (2006), and, most recently, The Word For Snow (2007).
 Stage adaptations have also been written for DeLillo's novels Libra and Mao II.

 Of his work as a playwright, DeLillo has said that he feels his plays are not influenced by the same writers as his novels: "I'm not sure who influenced me [as a playwright].
 I've seen some reviews that mention Beckett and Pinter, but I don't know what to say about that.
 I don't feel it myself."

 Themes and criticism

 DeLillo's work displays elements of both modernism and postmodernism.
 (Though it is worth noting that DeLillo himself claims not to know if his work is postmodern: "It is not [postmodern].
 I'm the last guy to ask.
 If I had to classify myself, it would be in the long line of modernists, from James Joyce through William Faulkner and so on.
 That has always been my model.")
 He has said the primary influences on his work and development are "abstract expressionism, foreign films, and jazz."
 Many of DeLillo's books (notably White Noise) satirize academia and explore postmodern themes of rampant consumerism, novelty intellectualism, underground conspiracies, the disintegration and re-integration of the family, and the promise of rebirth through violence.
+Elsewhere, when asked about being labeled postmodern, DeLillo said: "I don't react.
+But I'd prefer not to be labeled.
+I'm a novelist, period.
+An American novelist."